DhruvDh/itsc-2214-readings/19_binary_search.md

 The worst case complexity analysis of both snippets is as follows:

 - The `linearSearchRecursive` method has a worst-case complexity of **O(n)**, where **n** is the length of the array.
 This is because in the worst case, the key is not present in the array or is the last element of the array, and the method has to check every element of the array until it reaches the end.
 The number of recursive calls is equal to **n** in this case.
-- The `optimizedLinearSearch` method has a worst-case complexity of **O(n/2)**, where **n** is the length of the array.
-This is because in the worst case, the key is not present in the array or is somewhere in the middle of the array, and the method has to check half of the elements of the array until it reaches an empty subarray.
-The number of recursive calls is equal to **n/2** in this case.
+- The `optimizedLinearSearch` method has a worst-case complexity of **O(n/2)** - because in the worst case, the key is not present in the array or is somewhere in the middle of the array, and the method has to check half of the elements of the array until it reaches an empty subarray - which ends up being also **O(n)** in Big-O notation.

 So it looks like the worst-case scenario hasn't vastly improved.
 We'd still potentially have to traverse half the array size if the element resides in the middle.
 In the worst-case scenario, the time complexity remains O(n).